Mindfulness-Based Stress Reduction Teaching Certificate

 Length

 Qualified to teach in just 1 year.
-2+ years to complete total certificate.
+2+ years to complete total certificate

 Profile

 Avg.
-2+ Years of daily meditation practice.
+2+ years of daily meditation practice with an interest to teach MBSR

 Partner